Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 An Excel add-in interacts with objects in Excel by using the [JavaScript API for Office](../../reference/add-ins/javascript-api-for-office.md?product=excel), which includes two JavaScript object models:

-* **Common APIs**: APIs that were introduced with Office 2013 and are broadly useful across multiple types of host applications such as Word, Excel, PowerPoint, etc.
+* **Excel JavaScript API**: Introduced with Office 2016, the [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) provides strongly-typed objects that you can use to access worksheets, ranges, tables, charts, and more.
+The Excel JavaScript API represents the future of Office JavaScript APIs, so you should use it whenever feasible.

-* **Host-specific APIs**: APIs that were introduced with Office 2016 and provide strongly-typed objects that correspond to specific host applications such as Excel.
-You can use the [Excel JavaScript API](../../reference/excel/excel-add-ins-reference-overview.md?product=excel) to access Excel-specific objects such as worksheets, ranges, tables, charts.
+* **Common APIs**: Introduced with Office 2013, the common APIs and are broadly useful across multiple types of host applications such as Word, Excel, PowerPoint, etc. You'll use the Common APIs if your add-in targets Excel 2013 and later, or to implement certain functionality such as commands and dialogs.

 For more detailed information about the JavaScript APIs for Excel, see [Core concepts](excel-add-ins-core-concepts.md).